anfbermudezme/Blog/README.md

 ― Richard P. Feynman

-#Progammig languages of my interest :tw-1f314:
+#Progammig languages of my interest &clubs;

-- Python :tw-1f4c8:
+- Python &diams;

 For data analysis and processing, which is useful for my career and my working environment.

-- JavaScript :tw-1f4f1:
+- JavaScript &diams;

 For creative projects using cool frameworks like react native.

-- LaTeX :tw-1f4cb:
+- LaTeX &diams;

 For the scientific articles, notes and other tools that I need for my career as a scientist.
-# My Social Networks :tw-1f4de:
+# My Social Networks &clubs;
 - Twitter: https://twitter.com/ifelipe317
 - Facebook: https://www.facebook.com/iFelipe1627/